Help Center/ GaussDB(for MySQL)/ User Guide/ Data Restorations/ Restoring Tables to a Point in Time

-Updated on 2024-05-21 GMT+08:00
+Updated on 2024-11-06 GMT+08:00

-Restoring Table Data to a Specific Point in Time
+Restoring Tables to a Point in Time

 Scenarios

-To ensure data integrity and reduce impact on the original instance performance, the system restores the full and incremental data at the selected time point to a temporary instance, exports the tables to be restored, and then restores the tables to the original instance.
+To ensure data integrity and reduce impact on the original instance performance, the system restores the full and incremental data at the selected point in time to a temporary instance, exports the tables to be restored, and then restores the tables to the original instance.
 The time required depends on the amount of data to be backed up and restored on the instance.
 Restoring tables will not overwrite data in the instance.

 Constraints